 “Skip tracing” is the process of locating a person's whereabouts.

-To a real estate investor, skip tracing sometimes occurs in the process of sending out direct mail (as a means of finding motivated sellers and great real estate deals).
+To a real estate investor, skip tracing sometimes occurs when sending out direct mail (to find motivated sellers and great real estate deals).

-When you're sending out thousands of mailers at a time, it's not uncommon to receive a few (or sometimes, A LOT of) mail pieces back in your mailbox as undeliverable.
+When sending out thousands of mailers at a time, it's not uncommon to get a few (or sometimes, A LOT of) mail pieces returned to the sender as undeliverable.

 Sometimes mailers get returned to the sender because of an invalid address, but more often, it's because the property owner no longer lives at the address, and the U.S. post office has no idea where they've gone.